 They are clean

 Mice love to groom themselves, and each other.
 Routine bathing is not recommended at all, but if your mouse is dirty, you can gently wipe them over.
 If your mouse if regularly getting dirty, it’s best to take them to the vet to see if there is an underlying cause.
 Most mice will prefer to toilet in one area of the cage too, which makes daily cleaning easier.
-They will need frequent cage cleans, especially if you keep a group of mice.
+You can even litter tray train them, simply by putting a litter tray in the corner they favour to toilet.
+Mice will need frequent cage cleans, especially if you keep a group of mice.

 They need a varied diet